0x5bfa/REGFParser/docs/specification.md

 ---|---
 1|Direct memory load

+### 2.4 Root cell offset

+`File offset of a root cell = 4096 + Root cell offset.`

+This formula also applies to any other offset relative from the start of the hive bins data (however, if such a relative offset is equal to `0xFFFFFFFF`, it doesn't point anywhere).

-### 2.4 Bit mask for Flags
+### 2.5 Bit mask for Flags

 Mask|Description
 ---|---
-0x00000001|KTM locked the hive (there are pending or anticipated transactions) 0x00000002|The hive has been defragmented (all its pages are dirty therefore) and it is being written to a disk (Windows 8 and Windows Server 2012 only, this flag is used to speed up hive recovery by reading a transaction log file instead of a primary file); this hive supports the layered keys feature (starting from Insider Preview builds of Windows 10 "Redstone 1")
+0x1|KTM locked the hive (there are pending or anticipated transactions) 0x2|The hive has been defragmented (all its pages are dirty therefore) and it is being written to a disk (Windows 8 and Windows Server 2012 only, this flag is used to speed up hive recovery by reading a transaction log file instead of a primary file); this hive supports the layered keys feature (starting from Insider Preview builds of Windows 10 "Redstone 1")